 For a more complete list, be sure to ask the sales representative from your solar installer for details about the specific causes and conditions that might nullify your product or performance warranty on your solar panels.

-Does Homeowners Insurance Offer The Same Coverage As A Solar Panel Warranty?
+Does Homeowners Insurance Offer the Same Coverage as a Solar Warranty?

 In most situations, solar panel installations are considered a permanent attachment to a home.
-Thus, many homeowners insurance policies provide some overlapping coverage, so you might not need a separate solar power warranty for certain issues.
+Thus, homeowners insurance policies may provide some coverage, so you might not need a separate solar warranty for certain issues.

-However, you should still determine whether or not your current homeowners’ insurance provides enough coverage.
-In many cases, the homeowners’ insurance might cover against panel failure, but not against expected levels of performance, as one example.
+However, you should still determine whether your current homeowners’ insurance provides the right coverage and enough coverage.
+Homeowners’ insurance might cover against panel failure, but not against expected levels of performance, as one example.

 You should compare the coverage offered by a separate solar power warranty against adding your solar panels to your current homeowner's policy.
 There may be gaps in coverage that make it necessary to buy additional coverage for maximum protection.